Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 Coconut milk

 We love full-fat coconut milk in a curry.
-It adds a creamy, velvety, and slightly coconutty taste that it's irresistible with cauliflower, chickpeas, and spices.
+It adds a creamy, velvety, and slightly coconutty taste that is irresistible with cauliflower, chickpeas, and spices.

-If you decide not to use coconut milk, you need to reduce the amount of spices in the curry.
+If you decide not to use coconut milk, we recommend reducing the spices in the curry.

 The combination of spices is what makes this curry special.
-To make a basic curry, you can use yellow curry powder, cumin seeds or ground cumin, and red pepper flakes.
+To make a basic curry, we recommend:

 We also add sea salt and black pepper to make the flavor of the spices pop.

-Note: remember to add garam masala at the end, with the heat off, and not at the beginning with the other spices.
+Note: add garam masala at the end, with the heat off, and not at the beginning with the other spices.

 Vegetable broth